 Therefore, available observation periods shall be from December 1 through June 30 of each academic year.
 Observation periods during the July 1 through November 30 time frame are not available as to not interfere with medical student and/or resident elective requests.

 This policy is for individuals with an M.D. degree or equivalent who wish to participate in educational activities (conferences, meetings, and observation of patient care).
 The policy does not apply to research fellows or research trainees, students enrolled in clinical electives, or clinical residents in ACGME-approved programs doing rotations on our campus.
 Nor does this policy apply to faculty from other universities who are here as guest lecturers (visiting faculty), as such visitors may be on campus on a tourist visa for a maximum of one week.

 In order to sponsor a clinical observer at UT Southwestern, the sponsoring faculty member must insure that the following items have been submitted to and approved by the Associate Dean for Medical Education and, if appropriate, the International Affairs Office before the observership is begun.
-All visitors who are not permanent residents or citizens of the U.S. must come on a J-1 visa sponsored by the University, not on a tourist visa or visa waiver.

 - Observer Application Form